-Trevino burst into the international spotlight at the Bolshoi Theater in December 2013, when he led a new production of Verdi’s Don Carlo, substituting for Vasily Sinaisky.
-The response was euphoric from both audience and the Russian press, which wrote, “There has not been an American success of this magnitude in Moscow since Van Cliburn."
+Having won the James Conlon Conducting Prize at the Aspen Music Festival & School, and subsequently serving as Associate Conductor for the Cincinnati Symphony Orchestra and New York City Opera, Trevino burst into the international spotlight at the Bolshoi Theater in December 2013, leading a new production of Verdi’s Don Carlo at short notice.
+The Russian press wrote, “There has not been an American success of this magnitude in Moscow since Van Cliburn."
 He was subsequently nominated for a Golden Mask award for “Best Conductor in a New Production”.
-Appearances with some of the world’s top orchestras swiftly followed.

-Robert Trevino has commissioned, premiered and worked closely with many leading composers, among them Augusta Read Thomas, Sir Andre Previn, Jennifer Higdon, Philip Glass, Shulamit Ran and John Zorn.
+Robert Trevino has commissioned, premiered and worked closely with many leading composers, among them John Adams, Philip Glass, Sofia Gubaidulina, Jennifer Higdon, Andre Previn, Augusta Read Thomas, Shulamit Ran and John Zorn.

 “After a majestic interpretation of Dvorak’s Symphony No. 7 [the encores] led the public into rhythmic clapping within the pieces and delirious applause…the enthusiasm, with some almost dancing in their seats, got more and more intense…” - Concertnet, reviewing a concert with the Vienna Symphony Orchestra

 “The first of three performances...caused a storm of enthusiasm among the audience...” - the Neue Zurcher Zeitung, reviewing a concert with the Tonhalle Zurich

 This biography has been updated as of September 2020.
 Please do not amend without permission from James Inverne Music Consultancy.